IanMichaelHarper/feie-calculator/README.md

 Calculates how much tax you owe when taking advantage of the Foreign Earned Income Exclusion Principle.

-Very much still a work in progress
+Very much still a work in progress and should not be used for filing actual tax returns.